okx-code/civmodern/.github/README.md

 - Added option that shows an item's damage level in its tooltip either always, only in advanced tooltips, or never.
 Set to always by default.

+- Added option that shows whether an item is an exp ingredient.
+Enabled by default.

 ## Changed

 - Switched the config to YACL.
 This is a breaking change: your previous configs will no longer work.